 About: Society6 was founded in 2009.
 They are based in Santa Monica, California, United States.
 They are a brand operating under the American content company Leaf Group (formerly Demand Media).
 This corporation operates popular brands such as LiveStrong.com, eHow, and Saatchi Art in addition to Society6.

-Seller Interface: The initial image is uploaded and placed on an art print, where you add the title, tags, description and category, then you are taken to a page where you can add more products.
+The initial image is uploaded and placed on an art print, where you add the title, tags, description and category, then you are taken to a page where you can add more products.
 The user interface is very similar to Redbubble, where you upload an image and can resize it and move it so it can fit the product better.
 You can upload a different file for each product if you want.
+If an image is too small to fit the product properly, it will tell you the minimum dimensions in pixels for that particular product.

-Product Statistics: As far as I can see, there is no way to see your statistics for a particular product or design.
-You cannot see how many times a product or design has been viewed or sold.
+As far as I can see, there is no way to see your statistics for a particular product or design.
+You cannot see how many times a product or design has been viewed or sold, or added to someone’s collection.
+You can only see how many times it has been “promoted” (more on that later).
+And you can see comments.
+That is it.

-Storefront Layout: The storefront is not able to be customized.
+The storefront is not able to be fully customized.
+You can add a bio, a header image, and an icon.
+You can also add links to your Twitter and Facebook pages as well.
 If you want multiple stores you need to open a new account for each one.
 The storefront is clean and well organized, but can be buggy, with images not showing up sometimes.
+You can curate your images into Collections, which makes it easier to find certain styles.

-Community: You can follow other artists and add their products to your wish list and favorites.
+You can follow other artists and add their products to your wish list and favorites (called collections).
 You can also “promote” a piece, an action which is similar to liking something in Facebook.
 Your image will only be available to sell in the store if you get a certain number of these promotions (usually around 15).
-What most people do is join a Facebook group and post their new products there so they get the requisite number of promotions to enter the store.
+What most people do is join a Facebook Group, such as Society6 Artists, and post their new products there so they get the requisite number of promotions to enter the store.
 There is a Discover page which lists activity for people you watch or have promoted.
+You can also hang around the New page and promote art that has just been uploaded.
+This is a great way to get mutual promotions.

-Conclusion: I am a fairly new user with Society6, having only signed up in late 2015.
-So far, I have not sold a lot, so I don’t have much of an opinion.
+I am a fairly new user with Society6, having only signed up in late 2015.
+So far, I have not sold a lot here.
 They have made improvements to the site since I have signed up which make it easier to use.
 But I feel like it could still stand some further improvement, such as having a dashboard in the seller interface to keep track of notifications, and a messaging system.

 List of all Print-On-Demand Store Review Blog Articles